Admissions & Financial Aid

 Tim Edgar, PhD, Award

 Tim held a secondary faculty appointment at the School of Medicine for 14 years before joining Tufts’ full-time faculty in 2016.
 A giant in the world of health communication was lost and his colleagues and students mourn the loss of his indomitable, guiding spirit.
 This award is made possible by anonymous donors whose lives were touched by Professor Edgar.
 A prize of $1,000 will be awarded to the student who has demonstrated a commitment to health communication to use for professional development.
 The recipient will be one student who, through their academic achievements, practice activities, and comportment, reflects the characteristics that guided Tim’s professional life.
-For graduating students in the MPH or MS-PREP programs in the 2020-2021 Academic Year (August 2020, December 2020, and May 2021).
-Application deadline is February 21, 2022.
+For graduating students in the MPH programs in the 2023-2024 Academic Year (August 2023, December 2023, and May 2025).
+Application deadline is February 23, 2024 at 5pm EST.

 Dual-degree Student Awards